byui-cit/learning-modules/modules/js/organizing-functions/ponder1.md

 There is a concept in programming called DRY.
 Don't Repeat Yourself.
 Which means that if we are coding and find ourselves doing the exact same thing more than once...we should find a way to re-use.
 Functions are made for this.

-Make sure you read through the Prepare section for this topic.
+It is recommended to review [Introduction to Functions](../prepare1) before you start..
 In particular remember the three ways to declare functions in JavaScript:

 1. Function Declaration